Social Media Syndication Made Simple

 As the results come in, adjust your approach to emulate the post that received more likes, shares, or retweets.
 Don’t forget that social media is a continually changing conversation, though, so it is important to continue testing to ensure that you are always on the cutting edge.

 The key to success with this strategy is to keep an open mind and be willing to try new things.
 You may find that some of these tactics work better for you than others, but don’t give up if one doesn’t seem to be working.
-The best way to learn about what works and what doesn’t is by trying different approaches until something clicks.
+The best way to learn about what works and what doesn’t is by trying different approaches to search marketing until something clicks.

 3. Don’t Get Locked into Facebook.